Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_example.md

 What are the distinct components that we need to connect?

-Data collected by the Emotiv headset, Emotiv's mental command detection algorithm, program to map mental commands to arm movement directions, Arduino board, and the robotic arm.
+Data collected by the Emotiv headset, Emotiv's mental command detection algorithm, program to map mental commands to arm movement directions, microcontroller, and the robotic arm.

 How to feed data collected by the Emotiv headset to Emotiv's mental command detection algorithm?